The Best Four Season Tent Review

 Specific features can also have a large impact on durability.
 The big three here are zippers, clips and webbing adjustments.
 Bigger zippers last longer and can handle the thrashing of expeditions because they continue to work with dust and grit in them.
 Some clips are better than others: Martin Zemetis helped to design the clips used on the Mountain Hardwear Trango series and improved upon them with the clips now found on SlingFin tents, which are easier to use and stronger.

 The most durable double wall tents tested are the Hilleberg Jannu and Hilleberg Tarra which feature mega high quality poles; they also have the nicest fabric among other contenders in our review.
 That said, The North Face Mountain 25 and Mountain Hardwear Trango 2 are not far behind and for most users, are at least closely comparable.
-The least durable double wall tent is the REI Arete ASL 2; while an excellent price, offering a surprising amount of strength, the materials are only so-so in regards to their durability, when compared to other models we tested.
 The most durable single wall tent is the Black Diamond Fitzroy, Ahwahnee, or Eldorado, all featuring the burliest external fabric in our review.
 The least durable single wall tent tested was the Brooks Range Invasion, which is also the least durable tent overall, with the Black Diamond Firstlight being only marginally tougher.

 Going Ultralight?
 Consider an Ultralight Shelter